-In a previous paper [11] the classification of the function RSR(f) for the transverse component at $f{max} = 1$ Hz along 4 profiles have been used for microzoning purposes of Santiago de Cuba .
+In a previous paper [11] the classification of the function RSR(f) for the transverse component at $f{max} =$ 1 Hz along four profiles have been used for microzoning purposes of Santiago de Cuba.
 These results, while limited, have shown the applicability of the method.
-At present we have 6 functions (3 components for RSR(f) and 3 components for $E_IR(f)$ evaluated for the 352 selected sites that can be used for classification.
-The same space sampling as in the case of single valued ground motion parameters is used, justified by the slow spatial variation of RSR(f,x) and $E_IR(f,x)$.
-The functions are frequency sampled with 20 points uniformly distributed between 0.39 Hz and 4.95 Hz.
+At present we have six functions three components for RSR(f) and three components for $E_IR(f)$ evaluated for the 115 selected sites that can be used for classification [the same space sampling as in the case of single valued ground motion parameters is used, justified by the smooth spatial variation of RSR(f,x) and $E_IR(f,x)$ ].
+The functions are frequency sampled with 20 points uniformly distributed between 0.39 and 4.95 Hz.
 Six sets of values are formed, one per function and component.